Everything You Need To Know About A Dog’s Mouth

 The dog teeth anatomy includes:

-Premolars; The teeth just before the molars in both jaws, these tear and chew.
+Premolars: The teeth just before the molars in both jaws, premolars tear and chew.
 You’ll know your dog is using their premolars when they tilt their head to one side to chew!

-Canines; the long teeth that frame the smaller front teeth, these are used for puncturing and for holding objects in the mouth.
+Canines: The long teeth that frame the smaller front teeth, a dog’s canines are used for puncturing and for holding objects in the mouth.

-Incisors; the teeth right at the front of both jaws, these are utilized when nibbling, grooming or when stripping meat.
+Incisors: The teeth right at the front of both jaws, incisors are utilized when nibbling, grooming or stripping meat.

 a close up image of a golden retriever's open mouth